 - Be sure to reserve some of the soup to make mini Turkey Pot Pies!

-- Store leftover turkey soup in airtight containers and store in the fridge for up to 5 days.
+- Add leftover turkey soup to an airtight container and store in the fridge for up to 5 days.

 Nutrition